Customize5773/Path-Planning-Algorithms-for-Robots/README.md

 5. Implement more efficient priority queue handling

 ### License
-MIT License - Free for academic and commercial use with attribution.
+GNU General Public License v3.0 - Free for academic and commercial use with attribution.